pyquil.quil module

 The Quil program’s inverse

-property declarations: Dict[str, Declare]
+property declarations: dict[str, Declare]

 A mapping from declared region names to their declarations.

-declare(name: str, memory_type: str = 'BIT', memory_size: int = 1, shared_region: str | None = None, offsets: Sequence[Tuple[int, str]] | None = None) MemoryReference[source]
+declare(name: str, memory_type: str = 'BIT', memory_size: int = 1, shared_region: str | None = None, offsets: Sequence[tuple[int, str]] | None = None) MemoryReference[source]

-DECLARE a quil variable
+DECLARE a quil variable.

 This adds the declaration to the current program and returns a MemoryReference to the base (offset = 0) of the declared memory.